robmiller/jekyll-resize/README.md

 If your page is loading too slowly because of large images and you can't be bothered to manually create thumbnails (images with reduced dimensions), then this Jekyll filter is for you.

-It will create downsized images from your existing images at build time - resizing only images that need to be resized, providing an easy way to embed the image and allowing and dimensions you wish.
-The full-size image is unaffected.

-This flow is useful for loading a gallery of thumbnails.
-You can then link to the full-size image that comes up as an overlay or standaline image page.
+This easy-to-use filter is useful for loading a gallery of thumbnails quickly.
+You can then link to each full-size image so that it can come up as a modal overlay or on standalone image page.

 ## Sample

-Add the gem to your Gemfile:
+Add the gem to your Gemfile then install it.

 ```ruby
 group :jekyll_plugins do